MuteJester/Simple_Image_Processing_Library/README.md

 __General Info__

-Simple Image Processing Library For C++ or __SIPL__ ,Just Include The Header Files And Your Are Ready To Code!
+Simple Image Processing Library For C++ or __SIPL__ , Just Include The Header Files And Your Are Ready To Code!
-A simple solution if you desire to process image data or work with images in general without altering projects linker settings and without adding additional dependencies .
+A simple solution if you desire to process image data or work with images in general without altering projects linker settings and without adding additional dependencies.

-SIPL works best with __.jpg__  format , the infrastructure used to load image binray data was recently updated for better preformance as for now SIPL uses stb-image library to load image data to memory and to write processed data back to drive.
+SIPL works best with __.jpg__  format, the infrastructure used to load image binary data was recently updated for better performance as for now, SIPL uses the stb-image library to load image data to memory and to write processed data back to drive.

-#### Inorder To Use SIPL:
+#### In order To Use SIPL:

-SIPL can be used just by adding to your project all the header files and cpp files located in the __SIPL Core__ folder. include only the core of the library will allow you to use all core features and methods without the added functionality of the sub class. the main core provides all needed tools for image processing and handeling.
+SIPL can be used just by adding to your project all the header files and CPP files located in the __SIPL Core__ folder. including only the core of the library will allow you to use all core features and methods without the added functionality of the subclasses. the main core provides all needed tools for image processing, analysis, and handling.
-__!Important!__ all sub librarys and functionality relay on the Core files always include core folder first!.
+__!Important!__ all sub-libraries and functionality relay on the Core files always include the core folder first!.

 * Detailed tutorials about how to work with SIPL can be found in the wiki tab of this repository

 if getting security error while compiling
-please add  ___CRT_SECURE_NO_WARNINGS__ to your preprocessor defenitions setting
+please add  ___CRT_SECURE_NO_WARNINGS__ to your preprocessor definitions setting